gitlabhq/gitlab-runner/docs/install/index.md

 **Settings > CI / CD**, expanding the **Runners** section, and clicking **Show runner installation instructions**.

+## FIPS compliant GitLab Runner

+As of GitLab Runner 14.7, we provide a FIPS 140-12 compliant GitLab Runner binary.
+This binary, built with the [Red Hat Go compiler](https://developers.redhat.com/blog/2019/06/24/go-and-fips-140-2-on-red-hat-enterprise-linux), bypasses the standard library cryptographic routines and instead calls into a FIPS 140-2 validated cryptographic library.

+NOTE:
+Only Red Hat Enterprise Linux (RHEL) distributions are supported.

+FIPS compliant GitLab Runner binaries are provided for the following architectures:

+- AMD64

+Docker images and RPM packages for the same architectures are also provided.

+### FIPS compliant GitLab Runner in RHEL

+When you use the FIPS version of GitLab Runner in RHEL, you should [enable FIPS mode](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html/security_hardening/assembly_installing-a-rhel-8-system-with-fips-mode-enabled_security-hardening).

+### FIPS compliant GitLab Runner in other systems and architectures

+Refer to this [issue](https://gitlab.com/gitlab-org/gitlab-runner/-/issues/28814) to follow progress on adding other architectures and distros.

 ## Repositories

 - [Install using the GitLab repository for Debian/Ubuntu/CentOS/RedHat](linux-repository.md)